Education Corner - Education, Degrees and More

 I'll never survive a four-year college after attending a community college.

-According to research, students who begin at community colleges and then transfer to traditional colleges earn better or similar grades as students who begin at these institutions right after high school.
 Transferring students often struggle their first semester after transferring, but this is true for students right out of high school as well.
 Student grades usually improve after the first semester at a new school.

 Community college students drop out.

-Although some research indicates that nearly 50 percent of community college students drop out soon after enrolling, students transferring to other schools is not omitted from this percentage.
-A just released government report states that more community college students are now completing educational programs than in the past.
+Although some research indicates that nearly 50 percent of community college students drop out soon after enrolling, students transferring to other schools are not omitted from this percentage.

 Community colleges are all the same.